arshdippamma/GSoC-2025-Chrome-Theme-Starter-Bug/README.md

 ### Installation Method 1: Applying Theme Using .crx File

-1. Download the Toronto%20Raptors%20Theme.crx from this repository.
+1. Download the `Toronto Raptors Theme.crx` from this repository.
 2. Open **Chrome** and go to the **Extensions** page: `chrome://extensions/`
 3. Enable **Developer mode** by clicking the toggle in the top-right corner of the page.
 4. Simply drag and drop the local `Toronto Raptors Theme.crx` file into the page.